VideosWorks/imgui-ffmpeg-opengl/README.md

 Important : just in case the application crashes at launch, without any information, it's probably because you forgot to install the right graphic card drivers.
 Seen a lot of times with people stuck at launch with the issue ;-)

+**Recent changes in the 0.9.5 version (to come soon, Windows only)

+**Analysis workshop** :
+- [x] **Video Incrustation** : one can insert video incrustation containing a simple text (fully customizable) in the current image (reading or recording).
+The colors of the text, its background, the (.ttf) font size, the incrustation position and so on are fully customizable.
+- [x] Various bugfixes.
+- [x] mkv can now be open (Linux and Windows).

 **What is currently functional in the 0.9.4** (and will be improved progressively):